setaman/vue-ellipse-progress/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-vue.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://forthebadge.com)

-A Vue.js component to create beautiful animated circular progress bars, created with SVG.
-The purpose of this plugin is to combine the best properties of other available libraries and add uniqe features, delivered in a simple to use compnent with friendly interface.
+A Vue.js component to create beautiful and animated circular progress bars, implemented with SVG.
+The purpose of this plugin is to combine the best properties of other available libraries and to add uniqe features, delivered in a simple to use compnent with friendly interface.

 - [Usage](#usage)
 - [Options](#options)